top of page

 What to do after offer accepted Spokane – transaction timeline graphic

 Wondering what to do after an offer is accepted in Spokane?
 If you're a home seller, this next phase is where details matter most—getting your home through escrow, inspections, and closing smoothly is critical.
-This blog will walk you through the step-by-step process Spokane sellers should follow after they accept an offer in 2025.
+This blog will walk you through the step-by-step process Spokane sellers should follow after they accept an offer in 2026.
 I’m a Spokane real estate agent, and that’s exactly why I’m writing this blog—to help you move forward with confidence.
+The following market stats are based on Spokane County as a whole, as this provides a better, wider view of our local area.

 What to Do After an Offer Is Accepted in Spokane